Exploring Ancient Cliff Dwellings at Mesa Verde National Park in Colorado

 Spruce Tree House

-This view is from the overlook by the Chapin Mesa Archeological Museum.
+This view below is from the overlook by the Mesa Verde Museum.

-Visit the Chapin Mesa Archeological Museum near Spruce Tree House.
+Visit the Mesa Verde Museum near Spruce Tree House.
 The museum was built using the same sandstone as the Cliff House.
 There are multiple exhibits that include a history of the Pueblo people and a display of items used during those times.

 There are restrooms, drinks, bookstore, snacks, and a post office at this location.
 From here you can view the Spruce Tree House from the overlook.